 To wrap this up, I’ll leave you with my go to headache relief roller blend recipe!

-In a 10mL glass roller bottle (easily found on Amazon!), combine the following oils:
+In a 10mL glass roller bottle, combine the following oils:

 - 10 drops Lavender

 Fill the rest of the bottle with carrier oil of choice (i.e. coconut, olive, jojoba, almond, or grapeseed oil).
 I use it topically anywhere my head is bothering me!
 This recipe is one of the biggest selling points for how well pure essential oils work.

 Happy Oiling, my friends!